 Energy and environmental economics, public policy, natural hazards and terrorism, regional science, applied general equilibrium modeling

-Adam Rose is a Research Professor in the University of Southern California Sol Price School of Public Policy, and Director and Senior Research Fellow of USC’s Center for Risk and Economic Analysis of Terrorism Events (CREATE).
+Adam Rose is a Research Professor in the University of Southern California Sol Price School of Public Policy, and Director Emeritus, Senior Research Fellow of USC’s Center for Risk and Economic Analysis of Threats and Emergencies (CREATE).
 Previously, he held faculty and department chair positions in applied economics departments at The Pennsylvania State University and West Virginia University, as well as a faculty positon at the University of California, Riverside.
 He received his PhD in economics from Cornell University, but has worked on interdisciplinary topics throughout most of his career.

 Professor Rose’s primary research interest is the economics of disasters.
 He has spearheaded the development of CREATE’s comprehensive economic consequence analysis framework and has done pioneering research on resilience at the level of the individual business/household, market/industry and regional/national economy.
 He has also completed dozens of case studies of disaster consequences, resilience and recovery, including the September 11 terrorist attacks.
 He is currently the PI on an NSF grant on advanced computational methods to improve reliability and resilience of interdependent systems and a contract with the Critical infrastructure Institute to measure static economic resilience.
 He recently headed a study for FEMA that analyzed a deductible/credit system for its Public Assistance Program.
 He also recently served as an advisor to the United Nations Development Programme on disaster resilience and to the World Bank on financing disaster risk management.